Imageomics/HDR-anomaly-challenge/pages/overview.md

 ## Timeline

-This ML Challenge starts on September [start day], 2024, and will run through [end date].
-Be sure to resubmit your preferred model from the development phase by [date, time]; it will then be run on the final test sets.
+This ML Challenge starts on September 11th, 2024, and will run through January 17th, 2025.
+Be sure to resubmit your preferred model from the development phase by January 17th at 11:59pm [AOE](https://www.timeanddate.com/time/zones/aoe); it will then be run on the final test sets.
 Only one submission will be run against the test sets to determine your final score in the challenge.

 \*  Note that these hybrids are just the most common within this particular dataset, not necessarily in general.